tanhtra/tanhtra/README.md

 ## Hello traveller!
 # My name is Nick Tantra

+I am an analytics engineer with years of experience as a systems analyst and front-end developer.
+I love problem solving and building sustainable systems.

 🔭 I’m currently working on :
 - Phase 2 of Aligulac Analytics